 Don't be timid - God has given us the power to accomplish the task He wants us to do.
 Don't be inactive.
 If you do nothing, you lose.
+And the church loses.

 Be fruitful - use the abilities and gifts God has given you.